BsmYksln/NGA_W2_RSNs2TH/README.md

 	pickle
 	requests

-P.S.: This code only compatible with Windows OS.
+P.S.: This code only tested on Windows OS.
+However, it should be compatible with Windows, Linux, and Mac OS.